Psilocybin Therapy Legal States 2026: Where Is Psilocybin Legal? [Complete Guide]

 An emerging legislative strategy — championed in part by Compass Pathways — involves state-level "trigger laws" designed to automatically reclassify psilocybin if the FDA approves a psilocybin-based therapy.
 (Source: Compass Pathways press releases)

-Both Connecticut and Massachusetts have psilocybin therapy framework bills active in their 2026 legislative sessions.
-These bills are still working through committee processes, but the presence of comprehensive framework legislation — rather than just study committee or research bills — in two major northeastern states signals continued geographic expansion of the reform movement.
-(Source: Connecticut Legislature; Massachusetts Legislature)
+Massachusetts has a psilocybin therapy framework bill active in its 2026 legislative session, still working through the committee process.
+Comprehensive framework legislation — rather than just a study committee or research bill — in a major northeastern state signals continued geographic expansion of the reform movement.
+(Source: Massachusetts Legislature)

 Alaska: Ballot Initiative Filed for 2026